mshahat/TIBCO_PSG18_API-led/README.md

 # TIBCO PSG 2018 | API Platform &amp; API-led Integration

-As part of this breakout, some exercises are planned, this guide is to help setting up the environment and list labs and artefacts
+As part of this breakout, some exercises are planned, this guide is to help setting up the environment and list labs and artefacts.

 ### Please file github ISSUE for any questions